Choosing Your Ideal WMS: On-Premise vs. the Cloud

 - You retain control over redundancy measures based on your risk tolerance.
 For example, if you’re okay with taking on more risk in exchange for lower costs, you can choose to host your data in just one physical location.
 If not, you can set up something more elaborate for added protection and better data security.

-- On-premise solutions generally offer a desktop application, rather than a web browser application.
-This varies by provider, but most on-premise providers offer a desktop application, which is beneficial when internet access or network access is limited.
+- On-premise solutions generally offer a desktop WMS application, rather than a web browser WMS application.
+This varies by provider, but most on-premise providers offer a desktop WMS application, which is beneficial when internet access or network access is limited.

 - The level of control on-premise offers usually comes with increased costs for setup.
 Whether it’s a professional service fee or needing to add to your own staff, many on-premise providers only offer guidance or a service for Implementation Project management as an added cost.
 If you have the resources to manage yourself, this could be an upfront cost savings.
 If not, you’ll need to rely on the provider.